Choose the Brightness (Lumens)

 Enter length and width to see an estimate.
 You can split these bulbs across multiple fixtures in the room.

-These numbers are guidelines, not rules.
+These numbers are guidelines.
 High ceilings, dark walls, and task-heavy rooms may need more light.
-You can always mix different bulb outputs within the same room.